rebpoli/harpy/doc/Description.md

         % Holds all the times
         % Unaware of mesh.
 Deals with strings.
     }
-    class SideBC {
+    class DirichletItem {
-        % extends vector< pair< vid, T > >
-        % Holds the collection of BCs of the side of an element }
+        % Holds the information of a Dirichlet BC
+        % Other BC Items follow a similar idea vid : variable id
+        vname : var name
+        bid : boundary id
+        bname : boundary name
+        value : value of the BC
+    }
     class BC {
-        % Resolved BC for a specific solver
+        % Resolves BCs for a specific system, specific Time
         % BCConfig is global
         % Only local elements